amenesik/terraform-provider-amenesik/README.md

 The terraform section indicates the required use of the involved providers, as is customary for Terraform configuration documents, in this case the amenesik provider.

-The provider section defines the configuration values required for the amenesik provider:
+The provider section defines the configuration values required for the Amenesik provider:
-- host : the domain name of the Amenesik Enterprise Cloud platform, usually "phoenix.amenesik.com" or "mycompany.amenesik.com"
+- host : the domain name of the Amenesik Enterprise Cloud platform, usually "phoenix.amenesik.com" or "mycompany.amenesik.com".
 - account : the provisioning account name on the corresponding Amenesik Enterprise Cloud platform.
 - apikey : the API KEY associated with the provisioning account.
 This is a sensitive value and should be not be written in plain text on configuration documents.